GN13008/GN13008/README.md

 > **9-week full-time intensive coding bootcamp learning HTML, CSS, Bootstrap, JavaScript ES6,
 > SQL, git, GitHub, Heroku and Ruby on Rails.**

-### I am now a young web developper focused on improving my skills with a few project ideas in mind.
+### I am now a web developper focused on improving my skills with a few project ideas in mind.

 - 👀 I’m interested in web development and mechanical science
 - 🏄‍♂️ I’m in love with watersports and everything linked to the sea